wxIshiko/DockerImages/README.md

 The images are available from the [Docker Store](https://store.docker.com/profiles/wxishiko).

+## Images

+ - [ubuntu-wxwidgets-build](https://github.com/wxIshiko/DockerImages/tree/master/ubuntu-wxwidgets-build): an image used to compile the wxIshiko projects with [CircleCI](https://circleci.com/).

 ## License

 The license below is the license for the configuration files in this repository.
 The images